khill42/OSC_IntroHPC/_episodes/12-scheduler.md

 > qstat -u kcahill
 >
 ```

-> ## Submit a job from a template in the Job Composer
->
-> Find MPI Hello World job in the templates
->
-> Edit the job script to correct the project number
->
->Submit job and view results
-{: .challenge}

 ### Interactive jobs

 Sometimes, you will need a lot of resource for interactive use.